All Episodes

 And every time I have a professional football player on set, they say, you know, you're throwing it wrong.

-And but at that point, I had, like Eric, I had a bad rotator, but I've been I built it built it back up because of a mixed martial arts.
+But at that point, I had, like Eric, I had a bad rotator, but I built it back up because of my mixed martial arts.

-Are you gonna do the show with them?
+Are you going to do the show with him?

 Ask Eric how rich he is.